A Notable Law Firm For Native American Litigation

 The truth is that when tribes retain attorneys that do not specialize in this field, they risk leaving solid legal defenses or valid claims on the table.
 That is not a risk at Whitten Burrage.
 Our Indian law group regularly utilizes federal Indian law—the legal principles established since the Treaty and Indian Commerce Clauses were placed within the United States Constitution—that govern federally recognized tribes and their property in the courtroom.
 Consequently, we regularly end litigation against tribes in its earliest stages and maximize monetary recovery at every opportunity.
 Unlike other firms, our Indian law practice group has a proven track record in court, with several attorneys certified in American Indian law by the University of Oklahoma College of Law.

 A few of our tribal litigation accomplishments include:

 Kiamichi Water Basin Litigation

-For example, our Native American law group was an integral part of the legal team that represented the Choctaw Nation and Chickasaw Nation against the state of Oklahoma in preserving treaty rights pertaining to reservation water.
+For example, our Native American law group was an integral part of the legal team that represented the Choctaw Nation and Chickasaw Nation against the state of Oklahoma in preserving treaty rights pertaining to the reservation of water.
 More specifically, Michael Burrage utilized the Nations’ treaties from the 1800s in conjunction with the principles of federal Indian law to protect the Nations’ water.
-Instead of being wrongfully deprived of the water promised as part of the agreements leading to the Trail of Tears, Judge Burrage negotiated an agreement between the State of Oklahoma and the Nations that ensured the Nations could provide the State with water—as an aside, the tribes of Oklahoma are the greatest advocates for local communities across the State regardless of tribal membership.
+Instead of being wrongfully deprived of the water promised as part of the agreements leading to the Trail of Tears, Judge Burrage negotiated an agreement between the State of Oklahoma and the Nations that ensured the Nations could provide the State with water.
+Further, the tribes of Oklahoma are the greatest advocates for local communities across the State regardless of tribal membership.
 While the Nations could have taken a hardline stance on their water rights, an agreement was reached to assist all Oklahoma citizens—while ensuring the Nations could dictate the terms of that use.